 Land Unit A is planned to become the central node of activity or urban village within the CBC.
 The land unit should be characterized by multi-story and high-rise buildings with a mix of residential, office, hotel, and civic uses developed with a common design or architectural theme.
 These buildings should include street-level retail use to serve the greater community and local residents and employees.
-The redevelopment is envisioned to include up to approximately 445,000 square feet of hotel use, 1,300,000 square feet of office use, and 300,000 square feet of supporting retail use.
+The redevelopment is envisioned to include up to approximately 445,000 square feet of hotel use, 1,300,000 square feet of office use, with an option for 175,000 square feet of self-storage use as noted below, and 300,000 square feet of supporting retail use.
 Approximately 1,900 multifamily dwelling units are planned for this area.
 Redevelopment also should provide or contribute to a site for a public space for public use to house cultural, performing and visual arts, community and/or governmental use.
 The land unit is planned for mixed-use redevelopment up to an intensity of 1.6 FAR overall.
 Any redevelopment should follow the guidance established within the Overview section of this Plan, in addition to the following text.